Yazmin Aziz

-Yazmin Aldwin Abdul Aziz (born 10 September 2001) is a Filipino-Malaysian singer-songwriter.
+Yazmin Aziz (born 10 September 2001) is a Malaysian-Filipino Singer, Songwriter and Content creator.

 Education

-Yazmin Aziz studied Speech and Drama at the Kuala Lumpur Performing Arts Centre.
-While a student she performed in a musical theater production.
+Yazmin studied Musical.
+While a student she was working part-time in a theater production.
 She speaks English, Tagalog, and Bahasa Malaysia.
-She completed her Diploma in Communication in May, 2021 and is currently studying Bachelor of Communication (Media Studies) (Hons) at HELP University.
+She completed her Diploma in May, 2021 and is currently studying Bachelor of Communication (Media Studies) (Hons) at HELP University.

-Her early success in a talent competition lead to her pursuit of guitar and vocal performance.
-She has since ranked within the top three in several, including a Silver in vocal performance at the 2020 Virtual World Championship of Performing Arts, a Silver and Industry Awardee in vocal performance at the 2017 World Championship of Performing Arts in Long Beach, California, the 2019 Karaoke World Championship in Tokyo, Global Pinoy Idol, and Hurr.tv's Bakat Ohsem Malaysia.
+She pursuit content creation in social media with he present boyfriend Simon Javier.
+She joined several music contest, where she provided vocal performance at the 2020 Virtual World Championship of Performing Arts, a Silver and Industry Awardee in vocal performance at the 2017 World Championship of Performing Arts in Long Beach, California, the 2019 Karaoke World Championship in Tokyo, Global Pinoy Idol, and Hurr.tv's Bakat Ohsem Malaysia.

-Music career
+Other Work

-Yazmin Aziz's first single Lihatlah was co-written with Vince Chong.
-She worked with M. Zukilfli on the lyrics, which she both sings and raps.
+Yazmin Aziz's first single Lihatlah.
+She worked with some artist on the lyrics, which she both sings and raps.
 The song was picked up by Warner Music for distribution.

-Yazmin has had notable performances in Philippines and Malaysia including appearing on the national broadcast show ASAP Chillout singing music she wrote, along with the beatbox performance of Michael Pacquiao and has also charted nationally with her single Cold Rainy Days and Soul Connection on the Hitz Met10.
+Yazmin has had performances in Philippines and Malaysia including appearing on ASAP Chillout. singing music she wrote, along with the beatbox performance of Michael Pacquiao and has also charted nationally with her single Cold Rainy Days and Soul Connection on the Hitz Met10.
 Her other single “Paradise”, a collaboration with Filipino-American artist, Bobby Skyz, also charted on Rakita.

-Yazmin was also Hitz Artist of the Month: Homegrown for the month of November 2020.
+Yazmin also joined Hitz: Homegrown for the month of November 2020.

-Yazmin has collaborated with Filipino-American artists JayR and Kris Lawrence, as well as Libyan producer Debani.
+Yazmin has collaborated with artists JayR and Kris Lawrence, as well as Libyan producer Debani.